"How much will it cost?"

 The service entails:

-Tape baking and then stored in a sealed bag with a silica gel packet.
+Baking the tape (if the make requires it) and storing it in a sealed bag with a silica gel packet.
 If the tape was originally packed in a cardboard box this is stored separately.

-Tape is played on a professional machine, adjusted for the correct speed (many consumer grade machines had less than ideal tape speed), audio level, stereo balance and phase (if applicable) to a PC as a 16bit 48kHz WAV file.
+The tape is played on a professional machine, adjusted for the correct speed, audio level, stereo balance and phase and recorded to an PC using a industry standard audio editor application.

-Transfer to CD £25.00 each (please note the CD will be supplied in a paper sleeve and will not be printed).
+Note: The CD will be supplied in a paper sleeve and will not be printed.

 All prices x VAT and delivery charges if applicable.